mor1/mirage-vagrant-vms/README.md

 Download the [appropriate package](http://www.packer.io/downloads.html) and install it.

+## Before building the VM

+Create a directory that will be shared between the host and guest systems.

+    mkdir /tmp/mirage-vagrant-vms

+On the guest system this will be shared as `/host`.
+To use a different directory for host/guest/both, then modify `Vagrantfile.template`.

 ## Building the VM

     $ packer build template.json
     $ vagrant box add debian-7.5.0-xen.box --name debian-7.5.0-xen
     $ vagrant init debian-7.5.0-xen

+The last command will generate a file called `Vagrantfile`.
 Finally, bring up a VM from the box and login; the first time this creates lots of output as the VM is created, initialised and provisioned.
 Administrator privilege is required to create the NFS mounts on the host so that the host